 You might receive payments from a disability insurance policy that you paid premiums for.
 If so, those payments aren’t earned income for EIC purposes.
 This applies whether or not you’ve reached the minimum retirement age.

-Learn more about the components of the general business tax credit and get tax answers at H&R Block.
+Learn more about the HSA versus the FSA and get tax answers at H&R Block.